Medically reviewed: November 14, 2016

 What is pramipexole?

-Pramipexole is used to treat symptoms of Parkinson's disease, such as stiffness, tremors, muscle spasms, and poor muscle control.
+Pramipexole is used to treat symptoms of Parkinson's disease (stiffness, tremors, muscle spasms, and poor muscle control).
 Pramipexole is also used to treat restless legs syndrome (RLS).

-Only the immediate-release tablet (Mirapex) is approved to treat RLS.
-The extended-release tablet (Mirapex ER) is approved to treat both Parkinson's symptoms and RLS.
+Only immediate-release pramipexole (Mirapex) is approved to treat either Parkinson symptoms or RLS.
+Extended-release pramipexole (Mirapex ER) is approved only to treat Parkinson symptoms.

 Pramipexole may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use pramipexole if you are allergic to it.

 To make sure pramipexole is safe for you, tell your doctor if you have: